Top 5 Catholic Children's Books Every Family Should Know About

 This year marks 100 years of ‘Children’s Book Week,’ an event that began in 1919.
 Known as the “longest running national literacy initiative in the country” the Register invites readers of all ages to take part by picking up some of the greatest Catholic children’s books.
 Here are the top 5:

 Raymond Arroyo, most notably known as Mother Angelica’s confidante and personal biographer, is also a children’s book author.
-The third installment of Will Wilder was just released earlier this year.
+The third installment of Will Wilder was released in 2019.
 As the host of The World Over on EWTN, Raymond is very familiar with exploring all things ‘seen and unseen,’ and Will Wilder shares in that same curiosity.
 Raymond explains:

 It seemed natural for Raymond to begin writing a children’s series, but he never thought it would lead to online videos of families acting out chapters of the book.
 With an inquisitive mind and a background in theatre and professional acting, Raymond says his experience plays a pivotal role in his storytelling:

 Without my theater training and experience I could not have written the Will Wilder series.
 Actors are trained to watch people and to try to understand how external actions reveal the interior.
 Once I had my story, I wrote long character biographies and did a lot of internal work so I knew exactly who these people were before I sat down to start the first book.
 As anyone who has heard my audiobooks can attest, I play all these characters and love doing so.